omicsai-lab/agentic-causal/README.md

 categorical variables should be numerically encoded

 extremely rare treatment groups may lead to unstable estimates
+---

-#Add Tool: Extending the System
+# Add Tool: Extending the System

 The framework allows users to dynamically add new analysis tools.